Yacine90-Dev/QA-Portfolio/POSTMAN-API-TESTS/README.md

 - JSON validation
 - Automated testing with Postman scripts
 - Understanding of fake vs real APIs
+- QA Analysis

+During testing, it was observed that the POST request returns a 201 status and a new ID.
+However, this API does not persist data, as a subsequent GET request on the new resource returns a 404 status.

+This indicates that JSONPlaceholder is a mock API used for testing purposes.

 ## 📁 Project Structure
 - Postman Collection (JSON file)